PhosphorW/hexo-theme-academia/README.md

 - Side Bar: Support avatar, social links, extra social links (optional), CV_download_link
 - Box-shadow mode (optional)

-All icons in page is supported with [font-awesome-4](http://fontawesome.dashgame.com/)
+All icons in page is supported with [font-awesome-5](https://fontawesome.com/) (~~font-awesome-4~~)

+> fontawesome-4 is not used since v1.2.1.
+If you want to update manually, first change CDN stylesheet to fa5.
+Then change your previous icon class `fa` to `fas` or `fas`.

-If you want to use rss feed, refer to hexo plugin: [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed)
+If you need rss feed, use hexo plugin: [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed)

 ![theme-layout](https://raw.githubusercontent.com/PhosphorW/phower-img-folder/master/hexo-theme-academia_layout.png)